amtrack/force-dev-tool/test-functional/README.md

 0m19.841s
 ```

-Note the line `Temporal folder with git is '/var/...'` is just for debug purpose, becaucse you can go in, and execute debug commands like `git diff` command:
+Note the line "`Temporal folder with git is '/var/...'`" is just for debug purpose, because you can go in, and execute debug commands like `git diff` o `git show`:

 ```sh
 cd /var/folders/jw/x34nq5_j03zbyj33v7wwplr00000gn/T/tmp-3837OsD51M2PfRsl